-Think of all the trips you’d have to take to see all the animals below (probably flying out of the Rock Springs-Sweetwater County Airport, if you’re doing it the easy way).
+Think of all the trips you’d have to take to see all the animals below (probably flying out of the Southwest Wyoming Regional Airport, if you’re doing it the easy way).

 It would take you years.
 If you’re short that kind of time or money, just fly to Denver and visit the zoo.